-Here’s the some of the best Americana and roots-type music releases for the week of September 24th, 2013.
+Here’s all of the Americana and roots-type music releases for the week of February 3rd, 2015.
 Click the artist or album links to find out more.
 The artist’s names link to their websites and the CD title links go either Amazon, CD Baby or the artist’s site for ordering or downloading.

 Also new this week…